risc0/risc0-ethereum/contracts/script/README.md

 > [!NOTE]
 > Running the `manage` commands will run in simulation mode (i.e. will not send transactions) unless the `--broadcast` flag is passed.

-Commands in this guide use `yq` to parse the TOML config files.
+Some scripts in this guide use `yq` to parse the TOML config files.

 You can install `yq` by following the [directions on GitHub][yq-install], or using `go install`.